hasindu2008/slow5tools/docs/archive.md

 ```

 Now basecall the original FAST5 files as well as the reconverted FAST5 files.
-Following are osme example commands, but make sure to set the basecalling profile to match your dataset and the CPU/GPU device based on your system.
+Following are some example commands, but make sure to set the basecalling profile to match your dataset and the CPU/GPU device based on your system.

 ```
 guppy_basecaller -c dna_r9.4.1_450bps_fast.cfg -i ${FAST5_DIR} -s fast5_basecalls/  -r --device cuda:all